ramuta/gae-2nd-gen-examples/simple-app-datastore-tests/README.md

 # Simple GAE app with Datastore Emulator

-This is an example of a simple GAE app with a Datastore Emulator.
+This is an example of a simple GAE app with a Datastore Emulator and tests (using pytest).

 ## Preview